lucferreira-27/bubble-capture/README.md

 ## **Credits**

-BubbleCapture was created by [Your Name Here] as a project for [Course/Program Name].
+BubbleCapture was created as a project to assist in the analysis process of manga pages in general.
 The app uses several third-party libraries and tools, including:

 - **[Electron](https://www.electronjs.org/)**
 - **[React](https://reactjs.org/)**
+- More soon